tvaganyan/Servlet-JPA-Hibernate-example/README.md

 # Servlet-JPA-Hibernate-example
-Web application example JPA Hibernate without spring
+Web application example JPA Hibernate without spring.
+This project used the H2 database